 Think laterally as well.
 By changing one word with a synonym will almost certainly yield different results.
 Examples would be replacing “ground floor” with “downstairs” or “bathroom” with “ensuite”.

 Duckduckgo is another search engine like google.
-However it uses a different algorithm.
-Duckduckgo search results seem to place independent holiday cottages higher.
-There are adverts for the big online travel agents but they do not dominate to the same extent as on Google.
+However, it uses a different algorithm.
+Duckduckgo search results seem to place independent holiday cottages higher and so you will find cottages which offer direct booking.
+There are adverts for the big online travel agents, but they do not dominate to the same extent as on Google.
 Duckduckgo does not track you like google so if you are concerned about privacy it is a better choice.